A proximal method for composite minimization: Introduction

-We begin with some important definitions.
 We write $\bar \R$ for the extended reals $[-\infty,+\infty]$, and consider a function $h:\R^m \to \bar \R$.
-The notion of the subdifferential of $h$ at a point $\bar c \in \R^m$, denoted $\partial h(\bar c)$, provides a powerful unification of the classical gradient of a smooth function, and the subdifferential from convex analysis.
-It is a set of generalized gradient vectors, coinciding exactly with the classical convex subdifferential \cite{Roc70} when $h$ is lower semicontinuous and convex, and equalling $\{\nabla h(\bar c)\}$ when $h$ is $\cC^1$ around $\bar c$.
-For the formal definition, and others from variational analysis, we refer the reader to standard texts such as \cite{Roc98} and \cite{Mor06}.
+The notion of the subdifferential of $h$ at a point $\bar c \in \R^m$, denoted $\partial h(\bar c)$, provides a powerful unification of the classical gradient of a smooth function and the subdifferential from convex analysis.
+It is a set of generalized gradient vectors, coinciding exactly with the classical convex subdifferential \cite{Roc70} when $h$ is lower semicontinuous and convex, and equaling $\{\nabla h(\bar c)\}$ when $h$ is $\cC^1$ around $\bar c$.
+For formal definitions from variational analysis, we refer the reader to standard texts such as \cite{Roc98} and \cite{Mor06}.
 For ease of reading, we collect such definitions (along with brief discussions) in an Appendix.

-An elegant framework for unifying smooth and convex analysis is furnished by the notion of ``prox-regularity'' \cite{Pol96}.
-Geometrically, the idea is rather natural: a set in $S \subset \R^m$ is {\em prox-regular} at a point $s \in S$ if every point near $s$ has a unique nearest point in $S$ (using the Euclidean distance).
-In particular, closed convex sets are prox-regular at every point.
-A finite collection of $\cC^2$ equality and inequality constraints defines a set that is prox-regular at any point where the gradients of the active constraints are linearly independent.